BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 * Automated installation program.

 ## Installation Guide (current release 0.1)
 To install bolted system on a cloud platform, first the cloud needs to meet the system requirement.
-Once the system requirement is met, configure the `bolted.cfg` configuration file based on the system based on user cloud platform.
-Then run `setup.py` to install all the component automatically.
+Once the system requirement is met, go through the following steps to configure installation.
+1. Configure the `bolted.cfg` configuration file based on the system based on user cloud platform.
+2. Obtain your Ceph configuration files (Usually under the path `/etc/ceph` on your Ceph server) and place them in the folder "ceph_keyring".
+An example already exists in this folder for your reference.
+Make sure you replace them with your own files.
+3. Run `setup.py` to install all the component automatically.

 #### System Requirement
 The current release require the system meet those requirements:
-* All the node are virtual machine runs centos7
+* All the nodes are virtual machine running centos7
-* All the node are under the same subnet that can communicate with each other
+* All the nodes are under the same subnet that can communicate with each other
-* All the node should include the admin machine public key for `ssh` accessing
+* All the nodes should include the admin machine public key for `ssh` accessing

 #### Configuration File
-Here is a sample of configuration file `bolted.cfg`, user should change the item insider the configuration file to install the component based on the item detail.
+Here is a sample of configuration file `bolted.cfg`, user should change the item inside the configuration file to install the component based on the item detail.
 ```
 # ip address of where the server is located
 [serverip]